fshostme/docs/docs/css/index.md

 ## **Available Topics**
 - [Creating a Server](./css/dashboard) - Learn how to set up and run your CS Source server.
 - [RCON Commands](./css/rcon) - Control your server with powerful remote console commands.
+- [Connecting to Server](./css/connect) - How to Connect to a CSS Server.